iredmail/docs/en_US/enterprise/easy.to.ee.md

     open in your firewall, then visit it with a web browser.
 You should see a web page like below.

+    Since HSTS is enabled by default in iRedMail, web browser may refuse to access port `8080` due to missing SSL connection, please visit with server IP address instead in this case.

 - Login to iRedMail Easy platform: <https://easy.iredmail.org/>
 - Click `Mail Servers` on left sidebar.
 - Click `Export` to export the server settings.